Coherence of statistics

 You can contact the teams working in this topic area by emailing Global.Trade.&.Investment@ons.gov.uk.

-- published the Subnational Trade in Goods and Trade in Services timeseries in June 2023 — this covers UK regions and smaller geographies to International Territorial Level (ITL) 3 on a consistent basis from 2016 to 2021
+- the ONS published subnational trade in goods and services timeseries — this covers UK regions and smaller geographies to International Territorial Level (ITL) 3 on a consistent basis from 2016 to 2022

-ONS plans to publish a user guide on international trade data and related asymmetries.
-This guide aims to bring together information on trade asymmetries and signpost to available resources to help users to easily access the information they need.
+- publish a user guide on international trade data and related asymmetries — this guide aims to bring together information on trade asymmetries and signpost to available resources to help users to easily access the information they need

 - update the regional trade user guide